ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 Video Previews are **required** for the following tracks:
-- VizSec Full Papers
-- VizSec Short Papers
-- VIS Supporters
-- VISAP
 - TVCG Paper Presentations
 - CG&amp;A Paper Presentations
+- VizSec Full/Short Papers
+- VISAP
+- VIS Supporters

 Video Previews are **optional** for the following tracks:
 - VIS Full Papers
 - VIS Short Papers
+- VIS Posters
+- VIS Panels
 - VizSec Posters
-- VIS Posters
-- Meetups
 - LDAV (Papers and Posters)
+- SciVis Contest
 - VIS 2021 Overview
+- Meetups
-- SciVis Contest
+- Supporters

 You have **no Video-Preview** to submit for the following tracks:
 - Doctor Colloquium
 - VAST Challenge
+- Tutorials

 ## How to record your video?
 Please see the [Talk Recording Guide](/year/2021/info/presenter-information/talk-recording-guide) on how to format your Video Preview.